-The later writings of St. Paul (first century) deal with alcohol in detail.
-They’re important to traditional Christian doctrine on the subject.
-He considered wine to be a creation of God.
+The writings of St. Paul (first century) deal with alcohol in detail.
+They’re important to traditional Christian thought on the subject.
+For one thing, he considered wine to be a creation of God.
 Therefore, it is inherently good (1 Timothy 4:4).
-He recommended its use for medicinal purposes (1 Timothy 5:23).
+He also recommended its use for medicinal purposes (1 Timothy 5:23).
 However, he condemned drunkenness (1 Corinthians 3:16-17, 5:11, 6:10; Galatians 5:19-21; Romans 13:3).
-And St. Paul recommended abstinence for those who could not control their drinking.
-1
+Additionally, St. Paul recommended abstinence for those who could not control their drinking.1

 II.
 Heretical Sects

 However, late in the second century, several heretical Christian sects rejected alcohol.
-They called for abstinence.
-The Church responded strongly.
-It asserted that wine was an inherently good gift of God, Therefore, it was to be used and enjoyed.
-While individuals may choose not to drink, to despise wine was heresy.
+As a result, they called for abstinence.
+However, the Church responded strongly.
+It asserted that wine was an inherently good gift of God.
+Therefore, it was to be used and enjoyed.
+Although people may choose not to drink, to despise wine was heresy.
 The Church clearly advocated its moderate use.
 On the other hand, it rejected excessive or abusive use as a sin.
-Those individuals who could not drink in moderation were urged to abstain.
-2
+With this in mind, those who could not drink in moderation were urged to abstain.2

 III.
 Temperance Teachings

-The temperance movement spread in the 1800s.
-And it became very strong.
-As a result, some Christian churches began to preach that the consumption of alcohol undesirable.
+Then the temperance movement spread in the 1800s.
+Also it became very strong.
+As a result, some Christian churches began to preach that drinking alcohol was undesirable.
 Not only undesirable, but bad…very bad.
 In fact, so very bad that it was sinful.
 They also decided that the substance of alcohol itself was evil.

 This was clearly a rejection of the traditional Christian view that alcohol was the “good gift of God.”
-In its place they presented the view that alcohol was “Demon Rum.”
+Instead, they presented the view that alcohol was “Demon Rum.”

 Temperance theologians believed two fundamental things.
 One was that drinking wine was sinful.
-The second was that alcohol was evil.
+Second was that alcohol was evil.

 However, there is a major problem.
 Jesus, himself, had both made and consumed wine.
-In adition, he had approved of its monderate consumption.
+In addition, he had approved of its moderate use.

-These ideas are inconsistent.
+In short, these ideas are inconsistent.
 Jesus could not have been a sinful consumer of evil.
-Thus, they formulated the “two-wine” doctrine to deal with these otherwise inconsistent facts.
+Therefore, they formulated the “two-wine” doctrine.
+They thought it dealt with these otherwise inconsistent facts.

 Thus, they interpret the Bible as asserting that grape juice is good and that drinking it is acceptable to God.
-But they argue that alcohol is bad and that drinking it is religiously unacceptable.
+But they argued that alcohol is bad.
+Therefore, drinking it is rejected.

-This reasoning appears to be incorrect for at least two reasons.
-First, neither the Hebrew nor Biblical Greek words for wine can be translated or interpreted as referring to grape juice.
-4 The same Hebrew and Greek word is used for the wine that Jesus drank and the wine that made Noah drunk.
-5
+However, this reasoning appears to be incorrect for at least two reasons.
+First, neither the Hebrew nor Biblical Greek words for wine can be interpreted as referring to grape juice.4 Indeed, the same Hebrew and Greek word is used for the wine that Jesus drank and the wine that made Noah drunk.5

 Second, grape juice quickly ferments into wine.
-Especially in the warm climate of the Mediterranean region without refrigeration or modern methods of preservation.
+Especially in the warm climate of the Mediterranean region without refrigeration.
+Nor did they have other modern methods of preservation.

 During Prohibition in the U.S., temperance activists paid a scholar to rewrite the Bible omitting all references to alcohol beverages!